 Your patella (or kneecap) plays an important role in providing much of the strength and stability needed to allow your knee to function normally.
 If your patella is fractured in an accident, it is likely to cause a lot of pain and could have an impact on your daily activities for weeks, months, or even years.
-If the accident was somebody else’s fault, you may be eligible to make a fractured patella compensation claim.
+Importantly, if the accident was somebody else’s fault, you may be eligible to make a fractured patella compensation claim.

 Our specially trained advisors can help if you are considering taking action.
 They’ll begin by reviewing the basis of your claim during a no-obligation consultation.
 As well as offering free advice, they could forward your case to one of our personal injury solicitors if it is strong enough.
 Should they agree to represent you, you’ll benefit from their legal expertise on a No Win No Fee basis.
-As a result, you won’t pay for their work unless you receive a compensation payout.

 If you would like to find out more about the process of making a claim, and how much compensation for a fractured patella you could be due, please continue reading.
 Alternatively, call our claims advisors on 0800 6524 881 if you’d like to discuss your claim right away.

 Table of contents

 - Am I Eligible To Make A Fractured Patella Compensation Claim?

 - How Much Compensation For A Fractured Patella Could I Claim?

 - What’s The Average Settlement For A Fractured Patella?